By: Nancy B. Swigert*, M.A., CCC-SLP, BCS-S

 The National Foundation of Swallowing Disorders has an increasing network of qualified specialists around the globe that we can offer referrals to including: Canada, the United Kingdom, Spain, Australia, Japan, Ireland, the Philippines, India, and more.

-*In addition to Nancy Swigert’s many accomplishments and long term commitment to this field of research and treatment, she is the current Board Chair of the Specialty Board on Swallowing and Swallowing Disorders.
+*In addition to Nancy Swigert’s many accomplishments and long term commitment to this field of research and treatment, she is the past Board Chair of the Specialty Board on Swallowing and Swallowing Disorders.
 She is also on the Medical Advisory board of the National Foundation of Swallowing Disorders.